Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management ...
 Underinsurance and inflation

-The rising cost of construction
+The rising cost of construction: the impact on insurance

 Risk management ...
 Underinsurance and inflation

-There can be many reasons for a building to be underinsured.
-A common misconception is that the market value of the property is a suitable level of cover.
-The market value is determined by many factors, but is ultimately the amount that a buyer is willing to pay for it.
-What is needed is the cost to rebuild in the same manner, including debris removal, outbuildings, walls, fences, hardstanding, etc, and making suitable allowance for professional fees that might be involved in any rebuild.
-The policy also covers any works required in order to comply with current Building Regulations.
+What is needed is the cost to rebuild in the same manner, including debris removal, outbuildings, walls, fences, hardstanding, etc and making an allowance for professional fees that might be involved in any rebuild.
+The policy also covers any works required to comply with current Building Regulations.

-Support from our risk specialists
+Support from our risk specialist

 Expert advice should be obtained and the figures regularly reviewed.
 For qualifying customers, Ecclesiastical’s team of in-house Risk Management Surveyors and Appraisers can provide a valuation without any additional charge.
 Provided the policyholder follows our advice and lets us know about any changes to the premises, we can remove any underinsurance (Average) clause, leaving them free of any chance that a claim would be reduced.

-Once an accurate sum insured is set, this must be reviewed and kept up to date by a suitable mechanism, which takes the (construction) market conditions and inflation into account.
-An insurance policy is usually index-linked or protected against inflation by a general uplift.
 In addition to the commonly available indices provided by the Building Cost Information Service (BCIS), Ecclesiastical has partnered with BCIS to build an exclusive index (the Ecclesiastical Heritage Index) to keep the sums insured for historic buildings up to date.
 It should be noted that no index can be guaranteed to keep figures up to date indefinitely, so it is important to revisit the rebuild cost at least every five years.

 Want to know more?